Brett Leason: Professional career

 Un-signed over the summer, Leason initially accepted an invitation to join the Minnesota Wild training camp for the season.
 After his release by the Wild, Leason was later signed to a PTO in joining the Charlotte Checkers, affiliate to the Florida Panthers on October 13, 2025.
 Two weeks later, Leason returned to the NHL, signing a one-year contract to return to the Capitals on October 27.

+On July 2, 2026, having left the Capitals as a free agent he was signed to a one-year, two-way contract by the San Jose Sharks for the season.

 International play

 Leason also represented Team Canada at the 2019 World Juniors.
 He registered three goals and five points in the five games Canada played.